10maurycy10/10maurycy10.github.io/content/misc/lenses/index.md

 ---
 title: "But how do lenses do that?"
 date: 2025-08-17
+draft: true
 ---

-[In a recent article](/projects/take_a_photo/), I showed how a lens can project an image onto light sensitive chemiclas to take a photograph, but glossed over exactly *how* a curved piece of glass can do that.
+[In a recent article](/projects/take_a_photo/), I showed how a lens can project an image, which can be combined with light sensitive chemicals to take a photo, but I glossed over exactly *how* a curved piece of glass does that.
+This is my intutive explanation without *reducto* *ad vector calculus*.

 # What even is light?

-When a charged particle, like an electron, accelerates, some of that force is transfered to nearby particles:
+When a charged particle, like an electron, accelerates, some of the energy radates out into space and can be picked up by nearby particles:

 <canvas id=anim1 style="width: 40em; height: 20em;">
 (This animation won't work over RSS.
 Please use the <a href=/misc/lenses/>HTML version</a>.)
 </canvas>
+<center style="color: gray">Not to scale (time and space)</center>

 <script defer>
 var start = new Date();